-You can configure the pipeline to emit notifications, by email, SMS or HipChat, to interested parties at various points during pipeline execution (such as on pipeline start/complete/fail).
+You can configure the pipeline to emit notifications, by email, Slack, or SMS, to interested parties at various points during pipeline execution (such as on pipeline start/complete/fail).

 A Stage in Spinnaker is a collection of sequential Tasks and composed Stages that describe a higher-level action the Pipeline will perform either linearly or in parallel.
 You can sequence stages in a Pipeline in any order, though some stage sequences may be more common than others.
 Spinnaker provides a number of stages such as Deploy, Resize, Disable, Manual Judgment, and many more.
 You can see the full list of stages and read about implementation details for each provider in the Reference section.